ndench/probot-merge-when-green/README.md

 ## Contributing

-If you have suggestions for how probot-merge-when-green could be improved, or want to report a bug, open an issue!
+If you have suggestions for how Merge when green could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 For more, check out the [Contributing Guide](CONTRIBUTING.md).